multi-colour ranbow spring in arch shape

 Careers

-Top Tips for Building Resilience
+A Professional Psychologist's Tips for Building Resilience

 habbit loop with cue craving response and reward

-If you are working from home, keep a dumb-bell or kettle bell in your kitchen.
-Every time you make a cup of tea, why not do five bicep curls on each arm?
-If you make three cups of tea per day, you will lift the weight 30 times: that’s 200 times in a week and, in the moment, it will feel like nothing.
-This will build up your self-esteem, reduce your stress and lead to positive ripple effects in other areas of your life.
+If you are working from home, keep a dumbbell or kettlebell in your kitchen and every time you make a cup of tea, do five bicep curls on each arm.
+If you make three cups of tea per day, you will lift the weight 30 times: that’s 200 times in a week, but in the moment, it will feel like nothing.

 Written by Dr Maggi Evans, psychologist, author, talent strategist and coach